Release Notes for Melissa v2.0.0

 - Added docstrings to all major files in

-. - Added a
+melissa/. - Added a

-folder containing files to spawn a nix devshell for quick Melissa testing. - Refactored multiple components across
+.nix/folder containing files to spawn a nix devshell for quick Melissa testing. - Refactored multiple components across

-:- Hid implementation details in user-inherited server classes for better usability.
+api/,melissa/, andexamples/:- Hid implementation details in user-inherited server classes for better usability.

 - Renamed variables for clarity and consistency.